hrstmr/hrstmr/README.md

 * 🌍  I'm based in Melbourne
 * 🖥️  See my portfolio at [htomar](http://htomar.com)
 * 🚀  I'm currently working on [Doc refresh](http://doc-refresh.web.app)
-* 🧠  I'm learning Angular Firebase
+* 🌱  I'm learning Firebase
-* 🤝  I'm open to collaborating on anything to do with heath care system
+* 🤝  I'm open to collaborating on anything to do with mental health

 ### Skills